Susan Mazer & Dallas Smith

 Facilitator, mediator, healthcare professional, attorney; believes that a healthy life and productive workplace is not accidental.
 It is designable.

-Founder and principal of Lang & Associates, Marsha incorporates her experience in the fields of research science, applied technology, health care and management systems, event coordination, medical malpractice defense law, risk management, and mediation to pursue a single vision and develop Healthy by DesignSM.
-This all-encompassing enrichment system is deeply rooted in the science, behavior and dynamics of how humans interact and evolve.
+Founder and principal of Lang & Associates, Marsha incorporated her experience in the fields of research science, applied technology, health care and management systems, event coordination, medical malpractice defense law, risk management, and mediation into an integrated system, Healthy by Design.
+This all-encompassing enrichment approach to life and business is deeply rooted in the science, behavior and dynamics of how humans interact and evolve.

 Lora Barrett, MA